Asynchronousx/Simple-Head-Pose/README.md

 ![simplepose](https://github.com/Asynchronousx/Simple-Head-Pose/assets/38207760/bf52f092-8729-4246-b06b-b10e27dddb97)

 Simple Head Pose is a lightweight, modular and expandible framework crafted for the task of the head pose estimation, in which the euler angles of the head needs to be predicted given an image.
-Made with ease of use in mind and ready to use out of the box with minimal effort and line of code.
+Made with ease of use in mind and ready to use out of the box with minimal effort and lines of code.

 ![example](https://github.com/Asynchronousx/Simple-Head-Pose/assets/38207760/27ad917a-204d-4c2b-b29f-6ee0d4342bb7)